Champlain College: International campuses

-Champlain College has campuses in Dublin, Ireland and Montréal, Canada, in addition to partnerships with institutions around the world.
+Champlain College had campuses in Dublin, Ireland and Montréal, Canada, in addition to partnerships with institutions around the world.
 Students are encouraged to study abroad.

 Champlain College's Montréal campus opened its doors in 2007 with classroom space located at Rue Sherbooke Est. Students live in the Evo Montréal Student Residence building with local and international students.
 Champlain students in all programs are eligible to spend a semester in Montréal.

 Champlain's Dublin campus has been in use since 2008.
 The Academic Center is located at 43 Leeson Street Lower, near Dublin's Georgian Office District, and comprises four classrooms, a computer lab, and a lounge.
 Experiential courses teach students about Ireland's economy, music, cultural heritage, and history.

 Champlain College has announced that "they will conclude operations at its Montreal and Dublin campuses on June 30, 2026."
 These locations are being replaced with a partnership with Temple University.